Jwomack7512-bio/BobTheBuilder/docs/pages/backend/io_info/3_flow_out.rst

 Constant flow out of a compartment that does not go to another compartment.
-Flow In and Flow Out options can be pieced together to create a customized Flow Betweeen.
+Flow In and Flow Out options can be pieced together to create a customized Flow Between.
 In the Figure below, we see a constant flow, **F**, carrying species, **A_1**, out of Compartment 1.

 .. container:: bordergrey